rubenrtorrado/GVGAI_GYM/README.md

 ## License

-The gem is available as open source under the terms of the [Apache License 2.0](https://opensource.org/licenses/Apache-2.0).
+This code is available as open source under the terms of the [Apache License 2.0](https://opensource.org/licenses/Apache-2.0).

 # GVGAI Single-Player Competition @CIG18